 A SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis is a versatile tool used in many situations.
-By taking an objective look at all four areas, you can develop a more effective strategy for promoting your business while protecting the environment.
+Taking an objective look at all four areas can develop a more effective strategy for promoting your business while protecting the environment.

 This valuable information can support your marketing team make more informed decisions about how to best promote your company while protecting the planet.

 3. Set Goals